 There is a myth that laminate will easily scratch—the truth is that, these days, laminate will scratch, but not easily.
 Manufacturers such as Wilsonart bind a protective layer (in Wilsonart's case, it's called AEON) to the laminate, making it up to 500 percent more scuff and scratch resistant as well as 400 percent more wear resistant.

 Laminate manufacturers always recommend that you use a trivet when setting down hot pots or baking pans, however, as it may scorch.
 In practice, I have found laminate to be incredibly resilient even when subjected to cast iron pans directly taken from 500 degree-plus ovens.Continue to 4 of 4 below.

 04 of 04

 Increasing the Appearance of Depth

 One of the problems with laminate countertops has always been a lack of visual depth.
 Natural stones, such as granite, have the appearance of depth because they are deep.
 Even solid surface and quartz countertop materials can have that desired three-dimensional quality.

-But laminate countertop materials are thin--no more than a few millimeters--so depth must be achieved some other way.
-Wilsonart has developed a line of HD® High Definition® laminates under the following premium series: Luna, Eclipse, Metallic, Passage, Crystalline, Gemstone, Bella, Sedona, and Deepstar.
+But laminate countertop materials are a thin veneer—no more than a few millimeters—so depth must be achieved some other way.
+Wilsonart has developed a line of HD High Definition laminates under the following premium series: Luna, Eclipse, Metallic, Passage, Crystalline, Gemstone, Bella, Sedona, and Deepstar.